YunhoJeonKor/Blockhouse_QS-intern/README.md

 ## Parameter Ranges

-The search space for the hyperparameters is:
+The search space for the hyperparameters is based on Uniform distribution:

 - `lambda_over`: 0.001 – 10
 - `lambda_under`: 0.001 – 10